 Integration of the property development process from initiation of development proposal to completion of project in case studies and assignments.
-Aspects of professional practice: ethics, professional indemnity. industrial relations; the Australian system; unions, employer organisations.
+Aspects of professional practice: ethics, professional indemnity.
+Industrial relations; the Australian system; unions, employer organisations.

-12545 PROPERTY ECONOMICS 4 2 semester hours
+12545 PROPERTY ECONOMICS 4

 Corporate strategy, investment market and portfolio analysis, property investment as a component, investment portfolio management, financing and risk management.